M'Naghten rules: Offences of strict liability

 In DPP v Harper (1997) it was held that insanity is not generally a defence to strict liability offences.
 In this instance, the accused was driving with excess alcohol.
 By definition, the accused is sufficiently aware of the nature of the activity to commit the actus reus of driving and presumably knows that driving while drunk is legally wrong.
 Any other feature of the accused's knowledge is irrelevant.

 Function of the jury

-Section 1 of the United Kingdoms' Criminal Procedure (Insanity and Unfitness to Plead) Act 1991 provides that a jury shall not return a special verdict that "the accused is not guilty by reason of insanity" except on the written or oral evidence of two or more registered medical practitioners of whom at least one has special experience in the field of mental disorder.
+Section 1 of the Criminal Procedure (Insanity and Unfitness to Plead) Act 1991, which extends only to England and Wales, provides that a jury shall not return a special verdict that "the accused is not guilty by reason of insanity" except on the written or oral evidence of two or more registered medical practitioners of whom at least one has special experience in the field of mental disorder.
 This may require the jury to decide between conflicting medical evidence which they are not necessarily equipped to do, but the law goes further and allows them to disagree with the experts if there are facts or surrounding circumstances which, in the opinion of the court, justify the jury in coming to that conclusion.

 Sentencing

-Under section 5 of the United Kingdom's Criminal Procedure (Insanity) Act 1964 (as amended):
+Under section 5 of the Criminal Procedure (Insanity) Act 1964 (as amended), again extending only to England and Wales: